marypiper/bcbio_single_cell_workflow/lessons/02_QC_report.md

     - Mount the O2 `final` directory from your `bcbio` run on your laptop
     - Open up a terminal and make sure you are in your home directory (or a place where you can easily navigate to the mount space)
     - Run the Docker image: `docker run -d -p 8787:8787 -e ROOT=TRUE -v $(pwd):/home/rstudio lpantano/bcbiosinglecell`
     - In a browser connect to RStudio: localhost:8787 with user and password: rstudio/rstudio.
-From here you can start [Creating the metadata file section](#metadata), and continue working within the Docker container to create the QC report.
+From here you can start [Creating the metadata file](#metadata), and continue working within the Docker container to create the QC report.

     ---